 |Taking this photo without zoom on this date in 2013 gives a perspective of the small size of this island, somehow appealing to her for its varied vegetation.
 For more photos from that date, please click here.|

 Since we arrived in the US on November 8th, we’ve been preoccupied with visiting family and planning for our upcoming two months in India.
-At this point, we’ve yet to begin booking where we’ll stay after our 29-night cruise from Mumbai to London which ends on May 2, 2020.
+We’ve yet to begin booking where we’ll stay after our 29-night cruise from Mumbai to London, which ends on May 2, 2020.

 It may seem to be a long time away, but in our world, four or five months fly by in a flash, especially when we are having a great time.
 As much as we’d like to postpone the time it takes to conduct an in-depth search, the time has come for us to get to work.

-Undoubtedly, it makes sense to stay in Scotland (a part of the UK) for a period of time, which neither of us has visited so far.
-There appears to be a number of available options for the summer months.
-But, undoubtedly, we’d better get something booked soon.
+There appear to be several available options for the summer months.
+Undoubtedly, it makes sense to stay in Scotland (a part of the UK) for a period that neither of us has visited.
+But, certainly, we’d better get something booked soon.

-Instead, we’re contemplating getting off the ship a few days prior to the end of the cruise when the ship docks in a port of call in Luderitz or Walvis Bay, Namibia and stay there for a few months while awaiting the end of the holiday season in South Africa.
+Instead, we’re contemplating getting off the ship a few days before the end of the cruise when the ship docks in a port of call in Luderitz or Walvis Bay, Namibia, and stay there for a few months while awaiting the end of the holiday season in South Africa.
 This makes a lot of sense to us.

-After the upcoming first of January, we’ll be contacting an immigration attorney in South Africa to assist us in getting the waiver we applied for which has yet to be approved.
+After the first of January, we’ll be contacting an immigration attorney in South Africa to assist us in getting the waiver we applied for, which has yet to be approved.

-This morning we visited Mary and Eugene and Colleen and Gene (Margie returned to Minnesota for a few weeks to attend her granddaughter’s wedding on New Year’s Eve).
-No one seems interested in doing anything out and about on New Year’s Eve, but there are a few activities transpiring in the next few days.
+This morning, we visited Mary, Eugene, Colleen, and Gene (Margie returned to Minnesota for a few weeks to attend her granddaughter’s wedding on New Year’s Eve).
+No one seems interested in doing anything out and about on New Year’s Eve, but a few activities transpire in the next few days.

-On Monday, its Colleen’s birthday and the six of us will go out for happy hour and a bite to eat at a local pub, “What’s the Hell.”
+On Monday, it’s Colleen’s birthday, and the six of us will go out for a happy hour and a bite to eat at a local pub, “What’s the Hell.”
 It will be fun to celebrate with her as we did over Tom’s birthday on Monday.